MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/view.md

 _Xamarin.Forms custom user interface controls should derive from the View class, which is used to place layouts and controls on the screen.
 This article demonstrates how to create a custom renderer for a Xamarin.Forms custom control that's used to display a preview video stream from the device's camera._

 Every Xamarin.Forms view has an accompanying renderer for each platform that creates an instance of a native control.
 When a [`View`](https://developer.xamarin.com/api/type/Xamarin.Forms.View/) is rendered by a Xamarin.Forms application in iOS, the `ViewRenderer` class is instantiated, which in turn instantiates a native `UIView` control.
 On the Android platform, the `ViewRenderer` class instantiates a native `View` control.
-On Windows Phone and the Universal Windows Platform (UWP), the `ViewRenderer` class instantiates a native `FrameworkElement` control.
+On the Universal Windows Platform (UWP), the `ViewRenderer` class instantiates a native `FrameworkElement` control.
 For more information about the renderer and native control classes that Xamarin.Forms controls map to, see [Renderer Base Classes and Native Controls](~/xamarin-forms/app-fundamentals/custom-renderer/renderers.md).

 The following diagram illustrates the relationship between the [`View`](https://developer.xamarin.com/api/type/Xamarin.Forms.View/) and the corresponding native controls that implement it: